 • You are responsible for all materials and work time missed due to any absences and tardies.

 • Don’t give up on your work, all work goes through an ugly stage.

 • Come to open labs if you fall behind.
-Second half of lunchtime and Thursday until 4PM.
+Lunchtime: (OFFICE HOURS: 2ND HALF OF LUNCH).

 • PLAY PRACTICE PROCESS.
 Don’t settle for close enough when it comes to craftsmanship.